Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 They don't have the ability to wipe us out.

-Uh my course, it to me that is that is the ultimate sophistry.
+Of course, to me, that is the ultimate sophistry.

-We have, if you remember, uh earlier this month, mimicking the hijackers who executed the 9-11 attacks, insurgents in Iraq, reportedly tied to Al-Qaeda there, considered using student visas to slip terrorists into the U.S. to orchestrate similar but new attacks on American soil.
+We have, if you remember, earlier this month, mimicking the hijackers who executed the 9-11 attacks, insurgents in Iraq, reportedly tied to al-Qaeda there, considered using student visas to slip terrorists into the U.S. to orchestrate similar but new attacks on American soil.

-Uh the head of the defense intelligence agency testified to this uh because he captured documents, uh coalition forces captured documents during a raid of a safe house, believed to house Iraqi members.
+The head of the Defense Intelligence Agency testified to this because he captured documents, coalition forces captured documents during a raid at a safe house, believed to house Iraqi members.

 So you've got the American left now building up the notion that we're not at threat.